GihanPasidu/yash-store/README.md

 ## 📜 License

-Copyright © 2023 YashStore.
+Copyright © 2025 YashStore.
 All rights reserved.
-Powered by CloudNextra Solution.
+Powered by [CloudNextra Solution](https://github.com/GihanPasidu).

 ---

 <p align="center">
-  Made with ❤️ by <a href="https://cloudnextra.com">CloudNextra Solution</a>
+  Made with ❤️ by <a href="https://github.com/GihanPasidu">CloudNextra Solution</a>
 </p>